 29. Relevant change in criminal record of people employed in child-related employment

-(1) A person employed in child-related employment must give the person’s employer written notice of a relevant change in the person’s criminal record as soon as is practicable after the change occurs.
+(1) A person employed in child-related employment must give the CEO and the person’s employer written notice of a relevant change in the person’s criminal record as soon as is practicable after the change occurs.

 Penalty: a fine of $60 000 and imprisonment for 5 years.

-(2) The employer must give the CEO written notice of a relevant change in the employee’s criminal record as soon as is practicable after the employer is given notice under subsection (1).
+(2) If the CEO receives a notice under subsection (1), the CEO may advise the person’s employer of the relevant change in the person’s criminal record disclosed in the notice.

 Penalty: a fine of $24 000 and imprisonment for 2 years.

+[Section 29 amended by No. 7 of 2010 s.
+15.]

 30. Relevant change in criminal record of people carrying on child-related business

 A person carrying on a child-related business must give the CEO written notice of a relevant change in the person’s criminal record as soon as is practicable after the change occurs.